1. Education

 The Tide Turns at Saratoga

 While Howe was planning his campaign against Philadelphia, Burgoyne moved forward with the other elements of his plan.
 Pressing down Lake Champlain, he easily captured Fort Ticonderoga on July 6, 1777.
-As a result, Congress replaced the American commander in the area, General Philip Schuyler, with General Horatio Gates.
+As a result, Congress replaced the American commander in the area, Major General Philip Schuyler, with Major General Horatio Gates.
 Pushing south, Burgoyne won minor victories at Hubbardton and Fort Ann and elected to move overland towards the American position at Fort Edward.
 Moving through the forest, Burgoyne's progress was slowed as the Americans felled tree across the roads and worked to obstruct the British advance.

 To the west, St. Leger laid siege to Fort Stanwix on August 3, and defeated an American relief column at the Battle of Oriskany three days later.
 Still commanding the American army, Schuyler dispatched Major General Benedict Arnold to break the siege.
 As Arnold approached, St. Leger's Native American allies fled after hearing exaggerated accounts regarding the size of Arnold's force.
 Left on his own, St. Leger had no choice but to retreat west.
 As Burgoyne neared Fort Edward, the American army fell back to Stillwater.